 Generally, the hormones work in harmony and ovulation takes place as scheduled.
 However, with altered lifestyle factors and the presence of other chemicals in the body, it can create a disruption in the proper functioning of the hormones, which in turn affects ovulation and fertility.

-TThere are some characteristic symptoms to PCOD, which might bring about the awareness that smoothing is not quite right.
+There are some characteristics of PCOD problem symptoms, which might bring about the awareness that smoothing is not quite right.
 The symptoms of PCOD usually appear gradually, and it is a while before a woman realises that things are not the way they should be, and she should visit the doctor.
-Some of the obvious symptoms of PCOD are:
+Some of the obvious PCOD symptoms are:

 - Irregular periods or absence of periods